quaris628/EinsteinEditor/README.md

 If you want a shortcut on your desktop, right-click Einstein.exe in the file explorer > "Send To" > "Desktop (Create Shortcut)"

-Left-click to add or drag neurons.
-Middle-click neurons to remove.

-Right-click neurons to add synapses.
-Middle-click synapses to remove.

  -----

 What this can do: